VladRez/idiomatic-programming/rails/README.md

     + sql: `DELETE FROM "books" WHERE "books"."id" = ? [["id", 4]]`

-Since models are classes methods can be written to help indivual instances.
+Since models are classes, methods can be written to help individual instances.

 ```ruby
 class Book < ApplicationRecord